Skip to main content

 DAVIDSON, N.C.--(BUSINESS WIRE)-- Curtiss-Wright Corporation (NYSE: CW) reports financial results for the first quarter ended March 31, 2018.

-First Quarter 2018 Highlights
+First quarter 2018 highlights

 • Diluted earnings per share (EPS) of $0.98, up 35% compared with the prior year;